Accident monitoring

 We monitor all rail accidents involving crude oil in Canada.

-We are currently monitoring five accidents.
+We are currently monitoring four accidents.

 - It is unlikely that the Rail Fund will be activated by any of these accidents.